First, are you a pasta LOVER? Yeah, me too.

 - Cashew Chicken

-Below is the Vita Spelt white flour that I use half and half in the bread recipe above or also in cookies, etc., when 100% whole grains would be too heavy or if I know it won't fly with the family.
+- Below is the spelt white flour that I use half and half in the bread recipe above or also in cookies, etc., when 100% whole grains would be too heavy or if I know it won't fly with the family.